In my latest DIY post on how to make a body wash for sensitive skin I wrote about toxin-free living.

 Plus storage space, which is especially valuable when you’re packing for a trip.

-When it comes to household products, coconut oil is great to condition wooden cutting boards and cast iron pans with.
+Coconut oil works very well to condition wooden cutting boards and cast iron pans with.
 It’s a much healthier, naturally anti-microbial, eco-friendly alternative to chemical conditioners.

 I make my own laundry soap, dish soap and detergent to clean my house using castile soap, soap nuts and essential oils.